Extremal entanglement witnesses: Examples of extremal witnesses

-The Hessian has a doubly degenerate kernel at each of these zeros.
-Hence, a single zero of $\Omega=\Omega_C$ contributes $29$ equations in $\UU_{\Omega}$: $9$ from $\T_0$ and $\T_1$, $2\times 8$ from $\T_2$, and $4$ from $\T_3$.
-However, by a singular value decomposition of $\T=\T_0\oplus\T_1\oplus\T_2\oplus\T_3$ at one zero at a time we find numerically that the number of independent equations is $24$ for each of the isolated zeros and $28$ for any randomly chosen nonisolated zero.
+at one zero at a time we find numerically that the number of independent equations is $24$ for each of the isolated zeros and $28$ for any randomly chosen nonisolated zero.
 We again see that redundant equations appear when the kernel of the Hessian is more than one dimensional.
 We also observe that the redundancies depend on the nature of the zero.

-Choosing increasingly many nonisolated zeros, only $67$ linearly independent equations are obtained, out of the $80$ needed for proving extremality.
+Choosing increasingly many nonisolated zeros, only 67 linearly independent equations are obtained, out of the $80$ needed for proving extremality.
 These 67 equations are obtained with the quadratic and quartic constraints from three zeros, or with only the quadratic constraints from nine zeros.
-With all three isolated zeros and any single zero from the continuum, $\Ker\UU_{\Omega}$ is one dimensional and uniquely defines the Choi--Lam witness.
+With all three isolated zeros and any single zero from the continuum, $\textrm{Ker}\,\mathbf{U}_{\Omega}$ is one dimensional and uniquely defines the Choi--Lam witness.
 This verifies numerically that it is extremal.
 We need the quartic constraints from the three isolated zeros in order to prove extremality, because the quadratic constraints from all the zeros provide only 76 independent equations, leaving a four dimensional face of witnesses having the same set of zeros as the Choi--Lam witness $\Omega_C$.
-This proves that $\Omega_C$ is not exposed, but is an extremal point of a four dimensional exposed face of $\Sud$.
+This proves that $\Omega_C$ is not exposed, but is an extremal point of a four dimensional exposed face of $\mathcal{S}_1^{\circ}$.

-Equation~(\ref{eq:choiwitgen}) with $\theta=0$ and the restrictions $0\leq a\leq 1$, $a+b+c=2$, $bc=(1-a)^2$, defines more generally a one parameter family of extremal witnesses considered by Ha and Kye~\cite{Choetal1992,Ha2011}.
+Equation~(\ref{eq:choiwitgen}) with $\theta=0$ and the restrictions $0\leq a\leq 1$, $a+b+c=2$, $bc=(1-a)^2\!$, defines more generally a one parameter family of extremal witnesses considered by Ha and Kye"\cite{Choetal1992,Ha2011}.
 They prove that $\Omega_K(a,b,c;0)$ is both extremal and exposed for $0<a<1$.
 The original Choi--Lam witness $\Omega_C$ is extremal but not exposed, it is the limiting case $a=c=1$, $b=0$.
 We will return in Section~\ref{sec:separable} to a more detailed discussion of the facial structure of the set of separable states and the set of witnesses.

 We have verified by our numerical methods, for several values of $a$ with $0<a<1$, that $\Omega_K(a,b,c;0)$ is indeed extremal.
 As explained in~\cite{Ha2011} there are four classes of zeros.
 The zeros in one of these classes have Hessians with two dimensional kernels, while the Hessians of the zeros in the other three classes have one dimensional kernels.
 It turns out that a set of four zeros, one from each class, uniquely defines $\Omega_K(a,b,c;0)$ as the only solution to the constraints imposed by the zeros when utilizing both quadratic and quartic constraints.
 This shows numerically that the witness is extremal.